Accidental Gods

 Accidental Gods: On Men Unwittingly Turned Divine is a 2021 non-fiction book by Anna Della Subin.
-The book examines times during the past few centuries when certain individuals have become deified by a group of people.
-By examining the cultural circumstances surrounding these instances, Subin seeks to understand why they occurred and what benefits they provided to both the worshipped and the worshippers.
-She also draws parallels from the historical events to the modern political and religious climate, including the intertwined natures of race and political power.
+The book examines times during the past centuries when individuals have become deified, or regarded and treated as gods.
+By studying the cultural circumstances surrounding these instances, Subin seeks to understand why they occurred and what benefits they provided to both the worshipped and the worshippers.
+She also draws parallels between the historical events and the modern political and religious climate, including the intertwined natures of race and political power.

-The book, which was short-listed for the PEN Hessell-Tiltman Prize, received mixed reviews from critics, with The New York Times calling it "an irreverent bible in its own right, a sort of celestial thought experiment", while The Guardian believed that its "overarching thesis doesn't quite impress".
+The book, which was shortlisted for the PEN Hessell-Tiltman Prize, received mixed reviews from critics, with a review in The New York Times calling it "an irreverent bible in its own right, a sort of celestial thought experiment", while The Guardians reviewer believed that its "overarching thesis doesn't quite impress".

 Background

 Prior to publishing Accidental Gods, Subin, a recipient of a master's degree from Harvard Divinity School, had been working as an essayist and independent researcher.
 She had previously released the book-length essay Not Dead But Sleeping and covered the Arab Spring as a contributing editor for the arts and culture magazine Bidoun.
-Subin had written roughly a third of the Accidental Gods manuscript without a particular proposal in mind; she had planned to finish the book before shopping it to publishers, but became discouraged that no one would be interested in buying the work.
+Subin had written roughly a third of the Accidental Gods manuscript without a particular proposal in mind; she had planned to finish the book before shopping it to publishers, but became discouraged and began to worry that no one would be interested in buying the work.
 After receiving encouragement from friends, she employed an agent who assisted her over the course of an eight-month proposal drafting process.
 Subin jokingly referred to the book as "dad non-fiction" and used the concept of a hypothetical "reasonable, centrist dad" reader as a way to write with a broad audience in mind.

 Synopsis

-Accidental Gods is a study on instances of apotheosis in the 300 years preceding the book's publishing.
+Accidental Gods is a study on instances of apotheosis, or the treatment of humans as divine beings, over the centuries preceding the book's publishing.
 Subin examines the situations when these men were deified and attempts to explain why the "accidental god haunts modernity".
 The book does not move chronologically, but rather is separated into three parts: one focused on the 20th century, one primarily dealing with India and the British Empire, and one on the Age of Discovery.
 Subin attempts to provide historical context for the situations she studies in order to properly understand why events occurred as they did, as opposed to much of the previous research that simply assumed an "inherent backwardness" on the part of the worshippers.
-The philologist Max Müller, for instance, based many of this theories regarding world religion on reports of the deification of colonists in India, despite never once traveling to that nation.
+She notes how the philologist Max Müller, for instance, based many of this theories regarding world religion on reports of the deification of colonists in India, despite never once traveling to that nation.